Choose your language:

 The client lacked the mobile development expertise in-house to handle a project of this scale and meet the deadline posed by the client’s marketing team.
 Thus, the client was looking for a partner with a dedicated mobility practice with core competencies in CSS3, HTML5 and Agile, who could ramp up quickly and adapt to its culture and environment.
 The firm was also seeking an experienced partner with a proven SDLC process for mobile development and platforms, as they were hoping to grow their internal mobility capabilities in order to adapt to future needs.

-We would perform a three-phased approach comprised of Inception, Knowledge Transfer and Construction at our Montreal Solution Centre (MSC).
+We would perform a three-phased approach comprised of Inception, Knowledge Transfer and Construction at our Montreal Innovation Centre.
 Our team would include skilled mobile experts, including a UI developer, two technical architects, a business analyst, project manager, a QA analyst and a UX developer.